-Second, I was a little concerned at the time these subpocnas were issued because of the volume and the material that was subpoensed, that perhaps even initially there wasn't sufficient time for compliance.
+Second, I was a little concerned at the time these subpoenas were issued because of the volume and the material that was subpoenaed, that perhaps even initially there wasn't sufficient time for compliance.
 Maybe a week wouldn't be unreasonable.

+Chairman Pike.
+I think we all know what is going on here.
 You asked that we wait for another week -- and we can wait for another week.
-You say that we ought to be concerned with the official statement: and, as I have indicated from the day I got on the committee, the official statements always promise cooperation.
+You say that we ought to be concerned with the official statement; and, as I have indicated from the day I got on the committee, the official statements always promise cooperation.
 There has never been an official statement which says, "In no way are you going to get this information."